Greece Moments Greece Moments

 Agios Nikolaos Church of Halki

-The time-honored Church of Agios Nikolaos (1861) above the marina impresses with its large bell tower, which is said to be one of the largest of the Dodecanese islands, along with the tower of the Panormitis monastery on Symi.
+The venerable Church of Agios Nikolaos (1861) above the marina impresses with its large bell tower, which is said to be one of the largest in the Dodecanese islands, rivalled only by the tower of the Panormitis monastery on Symi.

-On the forecourt you will discover different motifs from sea pebbles (Greek: chochlaki), which are responsible for the islands of the region such as Rhodes, Kos and Chalki.
-The interior of the church with its impressive paintings and icons can only be visited during services (including Sunday mornings), otherwise the church remains closed.
+On the forecourt you will discover different motifs made from sea pebbles (Greek: chochlaki), a craft characteristic of the islands of the region such as Rhodes, Kos and Chalki.
+The interior of the church, with its impressive paintings and icons, can only be visited during services (including Sunday mornings); otherwise the church remains closed.

 Agios Nikolaos Kirche Chalki